Storm Highway by Dan Robinson

 Posted at 9:30AM CDT:

 Today's setup has really diminished due to the lack of a dryline-sharpening surface low to our west.
-However, strong instability and a few outflow boundaries may provide something expedition-worthy this afternoon and possibly again tomorrow.
+However, strong instability and a few outflow boundaries may provide something chase-worthy this afternoon and possibly again tomorrow.
 Due to the close proximity of today's and tomorrow's setups to Tulsa (both around central OK), I may stick around just to see what happens.

 Some strong storms are already firing upstream of Tulsa this morning.
 Though it is daylight now (no lightning photography), I have plenty of time - so I may go out in a few minutes just to watch the lightning.